This report examines the interaction between welfare benefits and Armed Forces compensation.

 Findings from this research provide an important insight into the way the welfare benefits system works for veterans, and aim to provide a significant contribution to the wider research on the issue.
 This report highlights areas of concern, which although sometimes small, can have a life changing impact on the way injured veterans access benefits, and makes practical recommendations to government on how to address them.

-The Royal British Legion and Poppy Scotland (2020) Making the Benefits System Fit for Service: Improving Support for Veterans with Military Compensation
+Levin, M. (2020) Making the Benefits System Fit for Service: Improving Support for Veterans with Military Compensation